-The quantity of discharge for 1974 was $19.9 \times 10^6$ Gal.
-These amounts are not unusual in size for a facility employing about 1000 people, and do not constitute a burden on the Menlo Park Sanitary District.
+The quantity of discharge for 1975 was 19.9×10^6 gallons.
+This amount is not unusual in size for a facility employing about 1000 people, and does not constitute a burden on the Menlo Park Sanitary District.
 The amount is rather constant the year around, and relatively insensitive to the accelerator operating cycle.